 Vaccine hesitancy is a state of being reluctant or unsure about getting a vaccine.¹⁻³ Importantly, being hesitant about a vaccine is a state that can change and evolve; it is not a trait that is inherent to the individual.
 Vaccine hesitancy is also a spectrum; people can be more or less hesitant and can also move along the spectrum.
 Through culturally-appropriate, trauma-informed, and evidence-based dialogue, health care practitioners (HCPs) can reduce vaccine hesitancy and promote vaccine confidence in their patients.³⁻⁵

 While there may be cultural and social reasons that could explain an individual’s vaccine hesitancy, it is important to acknowledge that no community is entirely vaccine hesitant.
 Every individual has a unique history and experience with the healthcare system, which means every vaccine hesitant individual experiences vaccine hesitancy for reasons unique to them.
-For example, individual’s may have had limited healthcare access, feel unsafe within the healthcare system, and/or find it challenging to seek out and understand complex health information.
+For example, individuals may have had limited healthcare access, be unsafe, and/or find it challenging to seek out and understand complex health information.
 These factors compounded with widespread misinformation about the COVID-19 vaccines may impact whether an individual is vaccine hesitant.³⁻⁷

 To be vaccine confident, individuals need to have information they feel they can trust about vaccine safety, effectiveness, and access.¹⁻³ People may be unsure about vaccines for a number of reasons.
 We have addressed the common questions and misconceptions about the vaccines here.
 Importantly, this information needs to be contextualized to the individual and their personal situation.
 For example, your patient may be worried about the potential side effects from the vaccine.
 In this case, you would likely discuss the common side effects (i.e., pain at the injection site, slight fever, fatigue).
 Upon further conversation, you may discover that their actual concern is about having to take time off work due to these side effects.
 Discussing employment benefits and other strategies to protect them financially if they experience side effects may help to encourage this person to get vaccinated.